girishpanchal0007/uc_quickpay/README.txt

 INSTALLATION
 ------------

+ * Use composer to install QuickPay (Composer required drupal/uc_quickpay).
+ * We have added required library in module composer file which is "quickpay-php-client"
+ * When composer will run required library will be downloaded automatically.
- * Install as you would normally install a contributed Drupal module.
+ * Install and enable as you would normally install and enable a contributed Drupal module.
 See: https://drupal.org/projects/uc_quickpay

 CONFIGURATION